Oneo64/Auldworlde/Literature/Writing/Sea/Chapter1.md

 Hearing this was the last day he would spend at sea, the blond man allowed a small smile on his face.

 His brother was about to speak.
 But before he could say anything, he was interrupted by Hjalvir, the man who stood on the bow.
-"The wind has dimmed!" he loudly remarked.
+"The wind falters!" he loudly remarked.

 Both the blond man and his brother turned to face Hjalvir.